 This year, take advice from an assistant who’s been there and done that.
 Here’s 5 items any assistant will LOVE!

-1. Dymo label printer Sounds like such a silly thing, does not it?
+1. Dymo label printer Sounds like such a silly thing, doesn’t it?
 Why is a label printer any different than the regular printer?
 Think about it – the paper is sticky on one side which can cause jamming and even damage to a regular printer; the formatting can be difficult and the labels expensive.
-Suffice it to say, labels printed through a regular printer can be really tricky thing.
+Suffice it to say, labels printed through a regular printer can be a really tricky thing.
 Enter the Dymo – a small printer just for labels that plugs in via USB and can be accessed from most popular software with the click of the mouse.

 2. CardScan – tiny, like the Dymo, but rather than getting the information out easily – you get it in.
 The CardScan is extremely effective at getting all those business cards laying around into a contact database FAST.
-A definite cure for the holiday mailing list frenzy / angst felt by most business this time of year!
+A definite cure for the holiday mailing list frenzy/angst felt by most business this time of year!

 Plan a January 1st start date for moving forward on updated equipment and software.
 This gives you enough time to research and purchase what you need, as well as get everyone involved trained before year’s end.
 These days, software is not intuitive.
 This makes training a must if you want to experience a seamless transition.